MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 Common mistakes

-• Assuming that simply calling iBands returns a band value
+• Assuming that calling iBands alone returns the band values

 • Trying to get band values without using CopyBuffer

-• Creating iBands on every call inside OnTick(), which makes the EA heavier
+• Creating iBands on every tick inside OnTick(), which makes the EA slower

-The third mistake is especially important because it can reduce EA performance.
+The third mistake is especially likely to reduce EA performance.

 1.1 Basics of Bollinger Bands